Commercialisation and Technology Transfer

 Transforming innovative ideas into new products and services

 New technologies, processes and knowledge regularly emerge from the University of Kent's impressive research portfolio.
 Through technology transfer, this intellectual property can be applied to achieve real-world impact, commercial success and industry innovation.
-We are adopting the recommendations from the Independent Review of University Spin-outs and TenU’s University Spin-out Investment Terms and can help you:
+We have adopted the recommendations from the Independent Review of University Spin-outs and TenU’s University Spin-out Investment Terms and can help you:

 • Access our innovative technology via IP licensing